 Fractions can be confusing.

-We’ve talked about fractions while talking about measuring cups and working on money, but the kids were struggling with understanding how different fractions could be put together.
+We’ve talked about fractions while talking about measuring cups and working on money, but my kids were struggling with understanding how different fractions could be put together.

 My kids had fun decorating our paper plate fraction pieces with colorful sprinkles and turning them into cookies.